deepayansinha/deepayansinha/README.md

 Outside of programming, I express creativity as a **music artist, sketch artist, and poet**.

-I also lead **DXL Organization**, a Discord community composed of **20 gaming clubs**, where I manage development, branding, events, and community operations.
+I also lead **DXL Organization**, a Discord community composed of **20 gaming clubs and 500 members**, where I manage development, branding, events, and community operations.
 ---

 ## 🌐 Connect With Me